Best vitamins in pregnancy

 Importance of vitamin B9 for unborn baby:

-Folic acid reduces the risk of developing neural tube defects like spina bifida.
-It is important for the fetus development, growth of the placenta, and the synthesis of DNA.
+Folic acid reduces the risk of neural tube defects like spina bifida.
+It is also important for fetus development, placenta growth, and DNA synthesis.

 The amount of vitamin B9 in foods: